aarmea/albertarmea.com-v2/content/page/about.md

 site are also made available under the [MIT license](https://choosealicense.com/licenses/mit/).

+Links on this site to Amazon.com are affiliate links.
+I will receive a portion of the proceeds if a purchase is made via these links.

 The views expressed here are my own and not my employer's.